ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 ### Basic operation of 2 or more AFEs in parallel as grid forming
 With the new firmware, AFEs can be connected in parallel in AC modes, but only in 3-phase inverter mode.
 This means that every AFE will generate the 3 phase voltages, and the phases of other AFEs can be paralleled.

-To enable a single AFE in ¨Inverter 3-phase¨ mode, set bit number 13 (starting from 0) in the ¨AFE_Mode_Control¨ message (see CAN database for more info).
+To enable a single AFE in "Inverter 3-phase" mode, set bit number 13 (starting from 0) in the "AFE_Mode_Control" message (see CAN database for more info).

 To start operating, do the following: